-While exceptions will be made for illnesses and emergencies, if an appointment is missed without giving 24-hour notice, a cancellation fee of $50 may be charged.
+While exceptions may be made for illnesses and emergencies, if an appointment is missed without giving 24-hour notice, a cancellation fee of $75 may be charged.
 Insurance providers will not cover the payments for missed appointments.

 Communication and Contact Information

 Clients may leave messages for their therapist by phone, text or email.
 Your therapist will respond to your communication within a 24 to 48-hour period or within 2 business days (excluding weekends).